siavava/portfolio/content/projects/web/kahoots-api.md

 over each, and Mongo stores them as documents so a session survives between requests rather than living in process memory.

-**Time-weighted scoring.** A correct answer earns points scaled by how quickly it arrives inside the question's time limit; a wrong answer earns nothing.
+Scoring is time-weighted: a correct answer earns points scaled by how quickly it arrives inside the question's time limit, and a wrong answer earns nothing.
 With response time $t$ and question limit $T$, the standard rule awards